Tag Archives: comic art

 In honor the 50th anniversary of Spider-Man’s first appearance in Amazing Fantasy #15 in 1962, I wanted to write a post about my trip to see the Holy Grail of the Silver Age of comic books.

 In November 2010 I took a weekend trip to Washington D.C. with my girlfriend.
 It was my first time in D.C. and the long weekend was packed with seeing the sights along the mall.
 I enjoyed every monument, memorial and museum we visited, but by Sunday I was slightly preoccupied with the thought of our plans for Monday morning’s visit to the Library of Congress.
 I wasn’t there to admire the architecture or take a tour, I had some research to do.
-I had contacted curator Sara Duke of the Prints and Photographs Division about a month earlier in order to schedule our appointment, and from that moment I was counting the days.
+About a month earlier I had contacted curator Sara Duke of the Prints and Photographs Division in order to schedule our appointment, and from that moment I was counting the days.

 If there’s one thing I’m passionate about it’s comic book art, as both an admirer and collector.
 Each published page of original art is a piece of history, with a select few pages fitting into the category of monumental.
 When I think of the most culturally significant comic book stories, the first few that come to mind are the first appearance of Superman in Action Comics #1, the first appearance of Batman in Detective Comics #27, Fantastic Four #1 ushering in the Marvel Age of comic books, and of course the first appearance of Spider-Man in Amazing Fantasy #15.